Dramane Salou

-Dramane Salou (born 22 May 1998) is a Burkinabé footballer, who plays as a defensive midfielder.
-He debuted for Burkina Faso national football team in 2017.
+Dramane Salou (born 22 May 1998) is a Burkinabé professional footballer who plays as a defensive midfielder, for Israeli Premier League club Hapoel Haifa, and the Burkina Faso national team.

 Club career

 Born in Ouagadougou, Salou has started his career with the local football club Salitas.
 Having played with academy until 2016, Salou was loaned to US des Forces Armées for the 2016–17 Burkinabé Premier League campaign, where he made his first appearances in the top tier of the Burkinabé football pyramid.
-Returning from loan deal, Salou joined the first team of his home club, Salitas, which was promoted to the top level league previously.
+Returning from loan deal, Salou joined the first team of his home club, Salitas, which was promoted to the top-level league previously.
 Scoring 3 goals and making 5 assists, he was elected for the best footballer in the domestic competition in November 2017.
 Thus he received 100k CFA as a reward.

 Passing a trial period with the club at the beginning of 2018, Salou signed a four-year contract with the Serbian SuperLiga side Partizan on 1 February same year.
 In summer 2018, Salou moved on loan to the satellite club, Teleoptik, for the 2018–19 Serbian First League campaign.
 After a year and a half, Partizan decided to terminate the cooperation with Salou without making his debut for the club in any official competition.

 On 15 August 2020, FC Pyunik announced the signing of Salou from Slutsk.

 On 20 February 2022, Salou returned to Armenia, singing of FC Noah.
 On 7 February 2023, Salou terminated his contract with Noah by mutual agreement.

+On 14 February 2023, Urartu announced the signing of Salou.
+On 31 May 2024, Salou left Urartu after his contract expired.

+On 4 July 2024, Hapoel Haifa announced the signing of Salou to a one-year contract.